Sam's Town: Production

 The album is said to be influenced by the works of U2, Duran Duran, Bruce Springsteen, the Beatles, Tom Petty and the Heartbreakers, Electric Light Orchestra, and Dire Straits, among others.
 In the October 2006 issue of Giant magazine, Flowers was quoted as saying that Sam's Town would be "one of the best albums in the past twenty years", and in Entertainment Weekly he remarked that it would be "the album that keeps rock & roll afloat."

 Flowers later said of production techniques used on the record, "We didn't use too many vocal effects.
 On the first album, we used auto-tune, and I didn't even realize what was going on with these machines and the computer.
 I was adamant about not using it this time.
 You really hear what my voice sounds like, for the first time."
 At one point, Flowers was told that Brian Eno had passed over the chance to produce the album, a rejection that affected Flowers greatly.
 However, when working with Eno for Wonderful Wonderful, Eno told him that he was never offered the project in the first place.

 Tour

-Christian Hoard of Rolling Stone gave the Killers' concert at Madison Square Garden three-and-a-half stars, saying, "The Vegas quartet's maligned new album, Sam's Town, might pack more unfortunate big-rock bombast than its new wave debut, Hot Fuss, but it shares a generous hook quotient and a Vegas-y talent for crowd-pleasing.
-Before a frothy crowd, the Killers proved they've become a tight live band."
+In support of the album, the Killers embarked on the Sam's Town Tour throughout 2006 and 2007.
+The tour started in Las Vegas on August 23, 2006 and ended in Melbourne on November 14, 2007.
+The tour, which was also in support of the band's 2007 compilation album Sawdust, saw the band perform in countries such as Brazil and Argentina for the first time and was described as "a blessing live" by Variety magazine.